Planning and preparing for your newborn photography session

 I get this question all the time from the parents who book a newborn session.
 What should I wear?
 Moms and or dads and siblings are all going to be in the photos so the question of what to wear is a big one for the parent planning the session.
 On top of trying to coordinate parent outfits and sibling outfits, mother’s who have recently given birth are feeling exhausted and are in a new body.
 The baby is here but the baby belly has usually not gone away yet.
 It’s not uncommon for moms to have swelling from water retention, pain from delivery and possibly pain and stiffness from surgery if they had a C-section.
 If this is your first baby you have recently gone through the incredible shock of sleep deprivation and so not surprisingly you may be hesitant to be photographed.
 Of course I understand having been there myself, but I always strongly encourage parents to get in the photo.
 One day I believe you will look back and treasure these photos and appreciate that you have them.
 And I believe one day your children will value these photos above almost anything else.

 So now that we have established that you will be in the photo there is the question of what to wear.
 For my style of portrait photography I prefer outfits that are a similar shade so that the outfits blend away and the focus is on your faces.
 Outfits don’t have to be the same colour or the same dress in different sizes.
 Similar shades work nicely such as all jewel tones, or all light colours.
 For the parent and newborn poses you can keep it very simple with a black shirt or go skin to skin.
 You don’t need shoes for your session.
 There are many options and you don’t need anything fancy.
-Read this post for more ideas on what to wear.
+Read this post for more ideas on what to wear and how to get yourself photo ready.

-Your session will likely be on a Saturday at 9:30am or 3:30pm .
-The session is approximately 3 hours long depending on siblings and how sleepy your baby is that day.
+Your session will likely be on a Saturday at 10am but I am also available Sundays.
+The session is approximately 2-3 hours long depending on siblings and how sleepy your baby is that day.
 I will do parent photos, sibling photos, beanbag poses and prop poses during your session.
 For more about your session please read this post.

 After your session